DyogenIBENS/SCORPIOS/README.md

 SCORPiOs input files are:
 - A single file with a set of phylogeny-reconciled gene trees in NHX format (extended Newick format, see [example](data/example/forest.nhx)) **OR** a genes-to-species mapping file, if working from gene alignments (see [example](data/example/genes_sp_mapping.txt))
-- A single file with the corresponding gene multiple alignments in FASTA format (can be compressed with gzip)
+- A single file with the corresponding gene multiple alignments in FASTA format (can be compressed with gzip) (see [example](link to example))
 - Gene coordinates files for each species in BED format (see [example](data/example/genes/genes.Danio.rerio.bed))
 - A species tree in Newick format, with names of ancestral species indicated at internal nodes (see [example](data/example/species_tree.nwk)).

 Detailed information on input files, formats and all parameters can be found in [config_example.yaml](config_example.yaml).

+If you do not have gene alignments available for your study species, we recommend [this tutorial](link to tutorial).

 #### Preparing your configuration file
 Once your data is formatted correctly, you have to create a new configuration file for your SCORPiOs run, using the provided example: